 You’ve been given the task of helping a set of parents relay the anti-smoking message to their son, Tom.
 They aren’t sure whether he is already smoking or he is getting ready to start.
 Either way, they worry that they aren’t getting through to him.
-Despite hearing all of the facts about smoking and the damage that it causes from his parents, his teachers, and even DARE officers, he just doesn’t seem to be getting the message.
+Despite anti-smoking lessons and the damage that it causes from his parents, his teachers, and even DARE officers, he just doesn’t seem to be getting the message.
 That’s where you come in!
 You have the challenge of communicating this message to Tom in a way that he will understand.
 This job is of the utmost importance.
 You understand all of the negative effects of smoking, and you don’t want Tom to fall into the habit.

 There is no way that Tom is going to pick up a book or a newspaper to learn more about tobacco.
 Instead, he needs someone who will be creative in the way that they approach Tom.
 Remember, Tom is a lot like you.
 How would you like someone to communicate an important message to you?
 Would you listen to a rap song?
 Would you take some time to read and look at a poster?
 Here are the main things you need to do in order to get Tom’s attention and relay the anti-smoking message: